Life As a Special Education Preschool Teacher

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-- Cross-Categorical Special Education Teacher
+- Developmentally Delayed Special Education Teacher (DD Special Education Teacher)

-- Adapted Physical Education Teacher
+- Special Education Teacher of Multi-Handicapped Students

-- Pre-Kindergarten Special Education Teacher
+Special Education Preschool Teacher Employment Estimates

 In 2016, there was an estimated number of 29,200 jobs in the United States for Special Education Preschool Teacher.
 New jobs are being produced at a rate of 11.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,300 new jobs for Special Education Preschool Teacher by 2026.
 The BLS estimates 2,500 yearly job openings in this field.